Prajkta1920/finpulse_a_decade_of_banking_stock_intelligence_python_power_bi_/README.md

 # FinPulse : A Deacde of Banking Stock Intelligence
-A data-driven analysis to demystify the "robust" nature of the Indian Petroleum stock market and provide actionable investment insights using Python and Power BI.
+This analysis demystifies the structural robustness of the Indian banking sector by showcasing how a strategic synergy between high-liquidity private leaders and high-alpha government banks drives resilient, risk-optimized investment returns.
 ---
 ## Table of Contents
 - <a href="#overview">Overview</a>